 Many scholars, teachers and musicians have argued over this simple question: “Is music a language?”
 It’s true that reading music notation can be compared to reading text.
 Many of us have similar emotional reactions to particular types of music, that’s why movie soundtracks are so effective.

-A recent study conducted at John Hopkins determined that speaking and playing music (specifically jazz improvisation) activated some of the same sections of the brain.
+While technically music isn’t exactly a language, it is very language-like.
+In fact a study conducted at John Hopkins determined that speaking and playing music (specifically jazz improvisation) activated some of the same sections of the brain.
 The main difference is an important one.
 When the musicians played, the area of the brain that is typically associated with meaning did not activate.
-So, music can be used to communicate broad emotions and ideas, but the specifics are lost in the absence of text.
+This means music can be used to communicate broad emotions and ideas, but the specifics are lost in the absence of text.

 Learning multiple languages comes easier at a young age, and the same is true for learning music.
 So, start early and expose your child to a myriad of musical styles.